-If you have been dismissed from work and you think this may amount to unfair dismissal, or have had an unfair dismissal claim raised against you as an employer, we can assist you.
+If you have been dismissed from work and you think this may amount to unfair or wrongful dismissal, or have had an unfair or wrongful dismissal claim raised against you as an employer, we can assist you.
 Miller Samuel Hill Brown have a specialist team of employment law solicitors who specialise in unfair dismissal cases.

 Dismissal occurs when an employee: